tar80/tartar.nvim/readme.md

 Provides an extremely simple align function.
 Aligns the selected range using vim.regex() matches.

-This function is based on [RRethy/nvim-align](https://github.com/RRethy/nvim-align)
+This sauce is based on [RRethy/nvim-align](https://github.com/RRethy/nvim-align).

 > [!CAUTION]
 >